iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#067] Requesting witness information regarding PAFF's whereabouts.md

 **\#PrayForPAFF**

 **CyberLord**<br>
-Not really a PAFF fan, but what you guys are doing is awe-inspiring.
+Not really a PAFF fan, but what you guys are doing is awe\-inspiring.
 Keep up the good work!

 **JAC-jack**<br>
 However, if it's in a restricted area, you can't do much, right?<br>